 A while ago I happened to watch the pilot episode of the original Miami Vice television series.
 There's a legendary scene where Sonny and Rico are preparing to raid a meeting with a drug lord, with Phil Collins' In the air tonight playing in the background.
 In the scene, on the way to a possible gun battle, Sonny stops over a phone booth to call his ex-wife and ask her if what they once had was in fact real.
 The wife doesn't hesitate to say it truly was.
 Sonny continues to face the drug lord with no fear.
 I believe this is a similar thing that happened to me with the hospitalization case: Sonny got this boost from what was once true love, and he is actually ready to die if things lead to that.
 He has experienced the deepest feelings of being alive, and is so pumped up he is afraid of nothing anymore.
 Someone has uploaded the video to YouTube but apparently it cannot be embedded, so here's the link: Miami Vice - In The Air Tonight Scene [HD]

 Even if I momentarily felt that way in the hospital, eventually for me things didn't quite go like in Miami Vice.
 And now I feel like if I'd kick the bucket I wouldn't jump off the planet with a peaceful mind, as I would still be wondering about that part of the mystery of life.
-Every now and then I stumble upon an animation depicting a life-long love story making me feel like I'm burning inside and have a lump in my throat.
+Every now and then I stumble upon an animation or a video depicting a life-long love story making me feel like I'm burning inside and have a lump in my throat.
 I've always been into transhumanism and transcendence and highbrowish stuff like that, but still the everyday sight of an elderly couple holding hands hits a special spot in me and almost brings a joyful tear to my eye.
 Even if everything is temporary, from one's perspective, memories are forever, and I can only imagine what memories such couples have of each other.
 Being honest in life also makes these memories such that you can go all Sonny and reinforce what you have, and share it with each other.

 In the superficial world apparently full of lost souls, I've read from numerous sources that which also I feel like stating: if the memories are of love, they probably won't be forgotten; you just keep living with them.
 Hopefully everybody gets to feel like they've lived a complete life by rejoicing in memories and being able to share them.
 But to create the memories worth remembering, it is important to live a life of truth, and hence to know yourself.
 Otherwise you'll probably end up creating heartbreak and ostensible memories on your search for the answers to the mysteries of life.
 So, knowledge is not only power, but a requirement to a fulfilling life, I think: know what you want, and know yourself.
 Only that way you can get rid of your insecurities and stop demanding perfection - both things that stand in the way of love and happiness, and thus what you might be after.
 Both are also things which easily lead to useless stress, and nobody wants that.
 Love can help in fixing yourself, but you can't fix someone else by just loving them, so sometimes love just isn't enough.
 But if it's sometimes too hard to figure out what you want, I kind of like Frank Drebin's take on this: "I just wanna love, Ed".
 Keep it simple, stupid.